 • Package the microservice as a container image

 • Deploy each service instance as a container

 • Scaling is done based on changing the number of container instances

-Using Kubernetes with an orchestration system like Docker in a microservices deployment allows for management of a cluster of containers as a single system.
+Using Kubernetes with an orchestration system like Docker in deployment allows for management of a cluster of containers as a single system.
 It also lets enterprises run containers across multiple hosts while providing service discovery and replication control.
-Large scale microservices deployments often rely on Kubernetes.
+Large scale deployments often rely on Kubernetes.